Back to Blog

 While existing state privacy laws already regulate AI through profiling and automated decision-making provisions, several states are advancing AI-specific bills in 2026:

-- Connecticut SB 4 — Would add algorithmic pricing disclosure requirements to the state’s existing privacy law, among other amendments.
+• Connecticut SB 4 / Public Act 26-64 — adds surveillance-pricing disclosure and retail restrictions to the state’s existing privacy law, among other consumer-protection amendments.

 These bills signal a clear trend: states are moving from regulating AI indirectly (through privacy law profiling provisions) to regulating it directly.
 Businesses should prepare for a patchwork of AI-specific requirements layered on top of existing privacy obligations.